MattLdwig/100-days-of-code/r1-log.md

 ### R1D73
 Python Word Count program.
 Learn to use more deeply the Command Line (stdin, stdout, stderr, copy & move files, move, sort...)

+### R1D74

+Played with CSS today.
+Picked this UI from @alisaayeed on Dribbble and rebuild it with CSS grid and some tricks. https://dribbble.com/shots/4348781-Conceptual-Web-UI-Exploration